dconlrn/dconlrn.github.io/mlyw.md

 ## Bias Variance Trade Off

-Deeper underlying understanding of algorithms and machine learning models.
+> Deeper underlying understanding of algorithms and machine learning models.

-    Bias and Variance Trade Off:
+**Bias and Variance Trade Off:**
-                                Similar to the concept of overfitting and underfitting.
+- Similar to the concept of overfitting and underfitting.

+**Bias:**
+- Is the difference between your models expected prediciton and the true values.

+**Low Bias:**
+- A low bias model will closely match the training data set.

+**High Bias:**
+- A model with a higher bias would not match the data set closely.
+> Characteristics of a high bias model include:
+> - Failure to capture proper data trends
+> - Potential towards underfitting
+> - More generalized/overly simplified
+> - High error rate

+**Variance:**
+- Refers to an algorithms sensitivity to specific sets of training data.

+**Break Down:**

+- Variance is really how well the algorithm your using is learning from the data.
+Maybe certain data sets for whatever reason are just not good or effective at teaching the algorithm how to make predictions (low variance)

+**Characteristics of a high variance model include:**
+- Noise in the data set
+- Potential towards overfitting
+- Complex models
+- Trying to put all data points as close as possible

+Models with high bias will have low variance.
+Models with high variance will have a low bias.

 ## Low variance (high bias):